Performance and Benchmarking¶

 Common pitfalls¶

-- Implicit host ↔ device copies:
+- Implicit host-device copies:

 torch.tensor(x_numpy, device=...)inside a loop. - Redundant

-.to()calls:BaseLoss.__call__already moves inputs; subclassforward()should not move them again. - Missing
+.to()calls:BaseLoss.__call__already moves inputs; subclassforward()must not. - Missing

-isinstanceinside the inner loop: resolve once before the loop.
+isinstancechecks inside the inner loop: resolve once before the loop.